smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 ![Template Images Light](assets/Generic_template_media_light.png)

 ## Static Icons
 Static icons are pre-existing images on the remote system that you may reference and use in your own application.
-Static icons are fully supported by the screen manager via an `Artwork` initializer.
+Static icons are fully supported by the screen manager via an @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@ initializer.

 Static icons can be used in primary and secondary graphic fields, soft button image fields, and menu icon fields.